sehyung0416/TRD/README.md

                                |--- misaligned (synthetic misaligned images)
                                |--- aligned (synthetic aligned images)

-During training, synthetic source, misaligned, aligned images are created based on the real images included in the samples folder
+During training, synthetic source, misaligned, aligned images are created based on the real images included in the samples folder.

-Note that MODEL_NAME is used to save the trained model and monitor sample images generated during training steps
+Note that MODEL_NAME is used to save the trained model and monitor sample images generated during training steps.

-Please refer to the default parameter settings in "def parse_args()" of main.py and paper
+Please refer to the default parameter settings in "def parse_args()" of main.py and paper.

 # Test
 python main.py --phase test --test_dataset_path TEST_DATASET_PATH --model_name MODEL_NAME

-Test images and our trained model can be found at (https://sites.google.com/view/sehyung/home/projects)
+Test images and our trained model can be found at (https://sites.google.com/view/sehyung/home/projects).

-Please ensure that TEST_DATASET_PATH and MODEL_NAME are the trained model and test image folders
+Please ensure that TEST_DATASET_PATH and MODEL_NAME are correctly matches to the trained model and test image folders.

 Output images will be generated in the subfolder of MODEL_NAME